-In this month’s At the Helm, our Senior Vice President Tracy Marshall spoke with Lawrence Sauer, CEO at League School of Greater Boston.
+In this installment of our At the Helm series, our Senior Vice President Tracy Marshall spoke with Lawrence Sauer, CEO at League School of Greater Boston.
 Founded in 1966, the League School of Greater Boston has been a leading educator of children and young adults with Autism Spectrum Disorder for more than 50 years.
 Tracy and Larry discussed how perceptions of individuals with autism have evolved over time, the changes that still need to occur, and League School’s plans for the future.

 Tracy: You worked in the field of Special Education and Human Services for more than 30 years before joining the League School in 2018.
 What drives you to do this work?